postman721/Base_Player/README.md

 	Playing is handled via buttons; Double-click to play a song is removed as a redundant functionality.

 	UI is redesigned.

+	 Disabling listWidget during playback.

+		-Song needs to be stopped or paused in order for the listWidget to become active.
 ____________________

 Building: